THCFree/litematica-printer/README.md

 ## Warning Minecraft Version 1.21
 Since there is no official release of Litematica for 1.21, the printer uses a update fork of it and MaliLib. <br>
 This fork is not official and may contain bugs or issues.
 If you encounter any issues with the printer, please report them to the fork's repository.<br>
-This fork is not guaranteed secure as is isn't an official release.<br>
+This fork is not guaranteed secure as it isn't an official release.<br>
 1.21 Litematica repository: [Litematica](https://github.com/sakura-ryoko/litematica)<br>
 1.21 MaliLib repository: [MaliLib](https://github.com/sakura-ryoko/malilib)<br>
 USE AT YOUR OWN RISK